Skip to Content

 Koala in the tree

-Where to Stay on Magnetic Island
+Where to Stay on Maggie

-• Stay at the Koala Sanctuary: Bungalow Bay Koala Village - This hostel is one of the best-rated budget accommodation options on Magnetic Island.
-It has a good chill-out area, pool and of course, the on-site koalas.
+This is one of the best-rated accommodation options on Magnetic Island.
+It has a good chill-out area, pool, yoga an option to sleep on a converted bus, and on-site koala tours.

-• Best Hostel With a View: Base Backpackers - Base Backpackers is a name synonymous with budget travel in Australia.
-This hostel has shared rooms for under $35 a night.
-Rooms are actually small cottages and overlook the reef right on the water's edge in Nelly Bay.
+This hostel offers shared rooms and private rooms.
+Rooms are small cottages that overlook the reef right on the water's edge in Nelly Bay.

-I hope you've enjoyed this quick guide to visiting Florence Bay on Magnetic Island near Townsville, Australia.
 While you're here, make sure to check out some of my other guides below for more inspiration for Maggie and Far North Queensland!